Poster competition

 • Please name your files with the competition category, school postcode and student’s first name in the form, i.e. ‘EY_SW75HD_Ellie’.
 If students share a first name, please also include a number or initial.

-• Please use the abbreviation EY for Early Years, IN for Infant, JU for Junior and SE for Senior.
+• Please use the abbreviation EY for Early Years, IN for Infant, JU for Junior and S1UCL, S2UCL or S3UCL for the Senior age categories.

 Please note, the data submitted will be used for the administration of the competition.
 First names, ages and schools of students may also be shared on our website and social media pages – if you do not want this data to be shared online you should make this explicitly clear in your submission, and we will only share school name.